Frequently Asked Questions

 – The size of each file must not exceed 4 MB.

-You will need to log in to the “PJ Web” application andcheck the validation status of the documents you submitted.
+You’ll need to log in to the “PJ Web” application for submitting supporting documents andcheck the validation status of the documents you provided.

 Check your email regularly in case the Admissions Office contacts you.